mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 reportEmissionsOBDDTCByStatusMask (0x13)
 '''''''''''''''''''''''''''''''''''''''''
-The client can request a list of emissions-related OBD DTCs that match a given status mask (*DTCStatusMask*).
+This sub-function can be used by the client to request a list of emissions-related OBD DTCs that match a given status mask (*DTCStatusMask*).

 .. warning:: Withdrawn in ISO 14229-1:2020